Samielleuch/Slaythemetaverse/README.md

 ```

 - Start Ganache
-- make sure that HardHat is linked to ganache
+- make sure that HardHat is linked to ganache in ` hardhat.config.js `

 ```